Poll: Virginians about evenly divided on Confederate statues

 City officials have removed most of the statues from Richmond’s famed Monument Avenue.
 But the most prominent one, a towering tribute to Confederate Gen. Robert E. Lee, still stands pending resolution of a lawsuit.
 The statue is owned by the state.

-Clayton Collins, 84, a retired electrician, said he strongly opposes removing the monuments because they’re “part of history.”
+Clayton Collins, 84, a retired electrician from outside Petersburg, also about 25 miles south of Richmond, said he strongly opposes removing the monuments because they’re “part of history.”

 Unlike Bach, Collins said the statues are “not intimidating anybody.”